RauliL/plorth/docs/installation.md

 $ make
 ```

 This will begin compilation of the interpreter.
-The interpreter consists from
+The interpreter consists of
 two parts: Plorth interpreter library and it's command line user interface
 known as `plorth-cli` which uses the interpreter library.
 By tweaking the CMake
 options, it's also possible to compile only the library without `plorth-cli`